rainerbrendle/Blue-River/README.md

 Every Journal entry can be subscribed to and can trigger further actions using an event-codition-action model.
 Actions create new entries to the outbox.  actions have been triggered and executed are maintained in a high-water mark table, which just follows the Journal using processing agents.

 ### High-Water Mark
-To remember which follow-up actions have been taken yet, we maintain a high-water mark table, which represents a vector-clock implementation, It is a table whcih remebers which journal entry was executed las per sender.
+To remember which follow-up actions have been taken yet, we maintain a high-water mark table, which represents a vector-clock implementation, It is a table which remembers which journal entry was executed las per sender.
+It also makes sure, that there is only one  vector-time update at a time.
 Follow up actions are triggered by agent jobs, which scan the datasae shards for pending actions and which can run as GO routines.

 ### Event-Condition-Action Rules

-An action is a next step to be taken and it has to happen within the same logical transaction as the high-water mars entry is written.
-Since we have a transactional journal, we can defer actions as long there is no concurrency on the single actor and oepratiosn are in sequence.
+An action is a next step to be taken and it has to happen within the same logical transaction as the high-water mark entry is written.
+Since we have a transactional journal, we can defer actions as long there is no concurrency on the single actor and operations are in sequence.

 ### Agents, Active Processing and High-Water Mark
-The active transformation is done via agent jobs, which wake up, if new messages are to be processed and which sleep again if there is nothing there to be done..
+The active transformation is done via agent jobs, which wake up, if new messages are to be processed and which sleep again if there is nothing there to be done.
+We can represent the as go-routines.

 ### Service-API for Snapshot Consistent Data Acccess for Reading
-The service A{I for reading need to add a where clause included as a temporal cutoff.
+The service A{I for reading needs to add a where clause included as a temporal cutoff.
+Temporal cutoffs depend on the object type to be be managed.
+There either is validity date represented by a ISO date or datatime or there is version number, whicch is represented by a major-minor-version scheme (like major-verion/minor-version/revision/build numbers as with software versioning.

 ### Transactional Guarantees, Fail-Fast/Fail-Over
 Since we are recording history, there is no roll-back, there only is a roll-forward model.
 We always recover from replica and we only move forward in time.